Installation procedure for DX UIM in a Microsoft Windows cluster environment

 1. Open the Failover Cluster Manager on the active node.

-2. Right click on service created (NMS Robot Watcher or Generic Service) earlier and select option to take it offline.
+2. Right-click on the service created (NMS Robot Watcher or Generic Service) earlier and select the option to take it offline.

-3. Right click on service created earlier and select option to take it online.
+3. Right-click on the service created earlier and select the option to take it online.

 4. Right-click the Robot Watcher service and click Properties.

-5. Go to "Dependencies" tab, set the dependencies with cluster shared disk and virtual IP address.
+5. Go to "Dependencies" tab, and set the dependencies with cluster shared disk and virtual IP address.

 Configure Single Robot to Represent the Cluster: